sergicanet9/go-hexagonal-api/README.md

 ```

 ### Run it with command line
-You can run a single API instance with command-line arguments:
+You can run a single API instance with command-line arguments with the following command:
 ```
     go run cmd/main.go --ver={version} --env={environment} --port={port} --db={database} --dsn={dsn}
 ```